 DETERMINANT INDICATOR SCORE COMMENTS Infrastructure and Technology 22.
 Technological limits?
 Availability of technological options for adaptation e.g. warning systems/ impacts of disruptions on any technology-based emergency communication resources; electronic data storage.
-[YES = 1; NO = 0] 0 The school administration has expressed interest in having a public address system and smoke alarm.
+[YES = 1; NO = 0] 0 There are no technological adaptations in place.
 Economic 23.
 Financial barriers?
 E.g. Lack of resources may limit the ability of some schools to afford proposed adaptation mechanisms.
 [YES = 1; NO = 0] 0 The school is funded by the government.
 Information and Skills 24.
 Information or cognitive barriers (individuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time)?
-E.g. concern about one type of risk is heightened while worry about other risks decreases; lack of experience of climate-related events inhibits adequate responses [YES = 1; NO = 0] 1 Based on interviews with school officials, there is an acknowledgement of the range of natural and man-made hazards facing the school.
+E.g. concern about one type of risk is heightened while worry about other risks decreases; lack of experience of climate-related events inhibits adequate responses.
+[YES = 1; NO = 0] 1 Based on interviews with school officials, there is an acknowledgement of the range of natural and man-made hazards facing the school.
 They are cognizant of the climate-related hazards.
-OVERALL ADAPTIVE CAPACITY INDEX 16 нівн
+OVERA LL ADAPTIVE CAPACITY INDEX 12 MODERATE